MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 3. Implied global synchronization
 4. Other global operations

-In constrast to point-to-point operations that involve just two processes, global operations move data between **all** processes asscociated with a communicator with an implied **synchronization** between them.
+In contrast to point-to-point operations that involve just two processes, global operations move data between **all** processes associated with a communicator with an implied **synchronization** between them.
 All processes within a communicator are required to invoke the operation --- hence the alternative name "collective" operations.

 Many chemistry, materials, and biophysics applications are written using only global operations to
 * share/replicate information between all processes by broadcasting, and